Itzzsk/unisphere-2.0/README.md

 ### Core Functionality
 * **Anonymous Posting:** Users can submit text or image posts without login.
 No personal identifiers (IP, Email, Username) are stored.
+* **Interactive Polls:** Users can create and vote on anonymous polls to gauge campus opinion on various topics.
 * **Community Interaction:** Real-time like and comment system allows engagement without identity disclosure.
 * **Dual-Feed System:**
     * **For You:** Curated academic notices and highlights.